The Best Civilizations in Civilization 526 Feb 2019 9

 Summary: Passive Trading, Centralised, Unique Mechanics

 Ah, Veneza; La Serenissima.
-One of the most glorious and beautiful cities in the world, Venice was a powerhouse during the Renaissance, where it almost controlled the globe through it's fleet and commerce.
+One of the most glorious and beautiful cities in the world, Venice was a powerhouse during the Renaissance, where it almost controlled the globe through fleets and commerce.
 In Civilization V, Venice is undoubtedly the best trade nation in the whole game.

 Best Naval Civilizations